Phones 4u: Advertising and sponsorship

 Phones 4u was noted for its effective and controversial advertising campaigns.

 A shirt sponsorship deal was agreed with Birmingham City F.C. for two seasons, beginning in August 2001.
+Phones 4u also sponsored Watford F.C for two seasons starting in 1999.

 In 2004, the comedy duo Flight of the Conchords featured in a television advert driving up and down Britain singing about the latest offers.

 Phones 4u's campaign of 2006 starred a variety of eccentric characters, including "Jack" and "Scary Mary", who needed help with their mobile phones.
 The adverts were often set at the British seaside and featured the Phones 4u hand gesture for the first time, which would be revived for later campaigns.

 In the summer of 2009, Phones 4u and communications agency Adam & Eve launched a new advertising campaign based around social networking, popularity called "Great Deals for Popular People".
 The theme around the campaign was that the customer needs to have 50 contacts on their phone to get Phones 4u's best deals.
 In one of the ads, a scout master was displayed with the caption "You may be good with knots, you may be good with children, but there's no way you've got 50 friends on your phone", along with a large "NO" sticker.
 The campaign met criticism from The Scout Association, and the advert was pulled.

 In May 2010, it launched the "It's What We Do" campaign.
 Television adverts showed Bangkok prison guards getting accustomed to a new handset.